Control of Congress - and Biden's power - on the ballot in U.S. midterms

 Divided government would intensify the spotlight on the increasingly conservative court, which has already issued sweeping decisions erasing a nationwide right to abortion and vastly expanding gun rights, among others.

-There are also 36 governorships and scores of other state-level races on the ballot, including hotly contested gubernatorial campaigns in the swing states of Michigan, Wisconsin, Nevada, Arizona and Georgia.
+Biden and former President Barack Obama, still the party's biggest luminary, have crisscrossed the country over the past week, urging supporters to vote in hopes of stemming Democrats' losses.
+Trump has done the same as he lays the groundwork for another run at the presidency.

-Biden and former President Barack Obama, still the party's biggest luminary, have crisscrossed the country over the past week, urging supporters to vote in hopes of stemming Democrats' losses, while Trump has done the same as he lays the groundwork for another run at the presidency.
+"It’s Election Day, America.
+Make your voice heard today.
+Vote," Biden, who previously cast his ballot in early voting in Delaware, said in a post on Twitter Tuesday morning.

 The Supreme Court's June decision to overturn Roe v.
 Wade, the 1973 ruling that had established a nationwide right to abortion, had galvanized Democratic voters around the country, temporarily raising Democrats' hopes they could defy history.